Mitsubishi Materials Corporation

 Products sold were excluded from the calculation because they are materials and parts that are used by a wide range of users and it is therefore difficult to follow their paths to final products.

-Category 12 End-of-Life Treatment of Sold Products Same as organizations covered by environmental data other than greenhouse gas emissions 2 5 8 For products sold, the value for the amount of products shipped by each in-house company to companies other than group companies was regarded as the value for the amount of activity.
+Category 12 End-of-Life Treatment of Sold Products Same as organizations covered by environmental data other than greenhouse gas emissions 2 5 8 For products sold, the value for the amount of products shipped by each in-house Company to companies other than Group companies was regarded as the value for the amount of activity.

 Emissions from disposal were calculated by setting a disposal method assumed for each product.